vectara/vectara-docs/www/docs/api-reference/indexing-apis/file-upload/file_upload.md

 - `metadata` - (Optional) Specifies a JSON object representing any additional metadata to be associated with the extracted document.
+- `chunking_strategy` - (Optional) Specifies how the document should be split into chunks during ingestion.
+Set the `type` as `max_chars_chunking_strategy` and then specify the `max_chars_per_chunk` to the number of characters per chunk.
+  If not set, the platform defaults to sentence-based chunking, where each chunk contains one full sentence.
 - `file` - Specifies the file that you want to upload.
 - `filename` - Specified as part of the `file` field with the file name that you want to associate with the uploaded file.